 Why Madhya Pradesh is known as the tiger state of India?

-Madhya Pradesh has the largest number of tigers in the country and has the credit of large tiger reserves such as Kanha Tiger Reserve, Bandhavgarh Tiger Reserve, Pench Reserve etc. As an enthusiast of tigers you have good chance to spot this charismatic breed of large cat.
-The obvious reasons for such large numbers of presence of the tigers are the presence of vast forest cover which is more than 30 % of the whole land area.
+Madhya Pradesh has the largest number of tigers in the country and has the credit of large tiger reserves such as Kanha Tiger Reserve, Bandhavgarh Tiger Reserve, Pench Reserve, etc. As an enthusiast of tigers, you have a good chance to spot this charismatic breed of a large cat in these tiger reserves in India.
+The obvious reasons for such large numbers of the presence of tigers are the presence of vast forest cover which is more than 30 % of the whole land area.
 Another factor is the presence of other suitable fauna which has a symbiotic relation with the tiger.